guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 > With infrastructure as a code, immutability makes it easier to version the infrastructure and to roll back and roll forward between versions.
 ## **Serverless Architecture**
 ---
-Serverless is an approach to computing that offloads responsibility for common infrastructure management tasks such as scaling, scheduling, patching, and provisioning application stacks to cloud providers
+Serverless is an  <strong style="color: #b16286">approach to computing that offloads responsibility for common infrastructure management tasks</strong> such as scaling, scheduling, patching, and provisioning application stacks to cloud providers

 Serverless doesn't mean there are no servers, only that the management of the underlying physical or virtual servers is removed from their users

 The serverless computing environment allocates resources as needed for the applications.

-Attributes
+<strong style="color: white">Attributes:</strong>
+- no provisions of servers
+- runs code only-on demand
+- pay only for resources being used

+>[!info]
-Effectively, serverless abstracts the infrastructure away from developers, code is executed as individual functions, where each function runs inside a stateless container.
+>Effectively, serverless abstracts the infrastructure away from developers, code is executed as individual functions, where each function runs inside a stateless container.

-Some of the key serverless computing services today include IBM Cloud functions, which is based on Apache OpenWhisk, AWS Lambda and Microsoft Azure functions.
+Some of the key serverless computing services today include: IBM Cloud functions, which is based on Apache Open Whisk, AWS Lambda and Microsoft Azure functions.

-Applications that qualify for a serverless architecture include some of the following characteristics: short-running stateless functions, seconds or minutes, seasonal workloads with varying off peak and peaks, production volumetric data that shows too much idle time, event-based processing or asynchronous request processing for implementing use cases.
+Applications that qualify for a <strong style="color: #d79921">serverless architecture</strong> include some of the following characteristics: short-running stateless functions, seconds or minutes, seasonal workloads with varying off peak and peaks, production volumetric data that shows too much idle time, event-based processing or asynchronous request processing for implementing use cases.

-- Uses cases:
+<strong style="color: white">Use Cases:</strong>
 - data and event processing
 - IoT
-	- Microsservices
+- Micros services
 - Mobile backends

 Serverless is well suited to working with structured text, audio, image, and video data around tasks such as data enrichment, transformation, validation, and cleansing, DF processing, audio normalization, thumbnail generation, and video transcoding.

 >[!info]
->But for workloads characterized by long-running processes, managing a traditional server environment might be simpler and more cost effective.
+>For workloads characterized by long-running processes, managing a traditional server environment might be simpler and more cost effective.
 ##### **<span style="color:#689d6a">Serverless Computing</span>**

 <span style="color: #d65d0e">serverless</span> <span style="color: #3588E9">--></span> "The concept of building and running applications that do not require server management" (CNCF).

 Serverless computing offloads the responsibility of infrastructure management to cloud providers, enabling developers to focus on the application business logic.

-<strong style="color: white">Charasterictics</strong>: Hostless, Elastic, Load balanced, Stateless, Event driven, Highly available, Usage-based/granular billing

-- <strong style="color: white">Best practices</strong>:
+<strong style="color: white">Best practices</strong>:
 - Make each function perform only one action
 - Avoid function chaining
 - Limit dependencies on third-party libraries

----
+<strong style="color: white">Charasterictics</strong>: Host-less, Elastic, Load balanced, Stateless, Event driven, Highly available, Usage-based/granular billing

-- <strong style="color: #d65d0e">FaaS Model</strong>
+<strong style="color: #d65d0e">FaaS Model</strong>
-	- Function as a Service (FaaS) --> cloud computing service that allows to execute code in reponse to events without complex infrastructure.
+- Function as a Service (FaaS) --> cloud computing service that allows to execute code in response to events without complex infrastructure.
+- <strong style="color: white">Charasterictics</strong>:
+	- Creates applications as functions;
+	- Deploys on hybrid and on-premise;
+	- Stateless;
-	- <strong style="color: white">Charasterictics</strong>: Creates applications as functions; Deploys on hybrid and on-premise; Stateless; Includess functions that execute in miliseconds and are instantaneously scalable; Lightweight and decoupled; Billed on consumption and execution.
+	- Includes functions that execute in milliseconds and are instantaneously scalable;
+	- Lightweight and decoupled;
+	- Billed on consumption and execution.
-	- <strong style="color: white">Benefits</strong>: divides server into functions, pay for what you use, inherent high availability.
+- <strong style="color: white">Benefits</strong>:
+	- divides server into functions,
+	- pay for what you use,
+	- inherent high availability.

-<strong style="color: white">Self-managed FaaS</strong>:AWS Lamda, Google Cloud Functions, Azure Functions, IBM Cloud Functions, Openshift Cloud Functions(Red Hat).
+<strong style="color: white">Self-managed FaaS</strong>:AWS Lambda, Google Cloud Functions, Azure Functions, IBM Cloud Functions, Openshift Cloud Functions(Red Hat).

 <strong style="color: white">Managed FaaS providers</strong>:
-- Fission <span style="color: #3588E9">--></span> framework for serverless function on Kubernetes
+- <span style="color: #98971a">Fission</span> <span style="color: #3588E9">--></span> framework for serverless function on Kubernetes
-- Fn Project <span style="color: #3588E9">--></span> a container-native serverless platform
+- <span style="color: #98971a">Fn Project</span> <span style="color: #3588E9">--></span> a container-native serverless platform
-- Knative <span style="color: #3588E9">--></span> Kubernetes-based platform to build, deploy, and manage serverless workload
+- <span style="color: #98971a">Knative</span> <span style="color: #3588E9">--></span> Kubernetes-based platform to build, deploy, and manage serverless workload
-- OpenFass <span style="color: #3588E9">--></span> allows to turn any Linux or Windows process into a function
+- <span style="color: #98971a">OpenFass</span> <span style="color: #3588E9">--></span> allows to turn any Linux or Windows process into a function

-###### <span style="color: #d79921">Architecture concepts</span>
+<strong style="color: #d79921">Architecture concepts</strong>

-Abstracts infrastructure and software environment.
+- Abstracts infrastructure and software environment.

-Code runs in a cloud platform.
+- Code runs in a cloud platform.

-Cloud provider manages the hardware and software setup, security, performance.
+- Cloud provider manages the hardware and software setup, security, performance.

-Billed only for usage
+- Billed only for usage

-Developers only need to focus on applications and code in the form of functions.
+- Developers only need to focus on applications and code in the form of functions.
 ###### <span style="color: #d79921">Constrains</span>

-Unsuitable for long-running processes
+- Unsuitable for long-running processes

-Vendor lock-in risks
+- Vendor lock-in risks

-Cods starts
+- Cods starts

-Latency unsuitable for time-critical apps
+- Latency unsuitable for time-critical apps

-Security concerns
+- Security concerns

-Complex monitoring and debugging
+- Complex monitoring and debugging

-Language support dependency
+- Language support dependency

-Server optimization loss
+- Server optimization loss

-No state persistence
+- No state persistence
 ###### <span style="color: #d79921">Stack components</span>

-Fass, BaaS and API gateway.
+FaaS, BaaS and API gateway.

-Events ---> API Gateway ---{ requests }---> Functions ---> BaaS (File storage, Block Storage)
+<span style="color: #98971a">Events</span> <span style="color: #3588E9">---></span> <span style="color: #98971a">API Gateway</span> <span style="color: #3588E9">---</span> { requests } <span style="color: #3588E9">---></span> <span style="color: #98971a">Functions</span> <span style="color: #3588E9">---></span> <span style="color: #98971a">BaaS</span> (File storage, Block Storage)

-Events request can be webhooks from repositories such as Github and Docker Hub, and scheduled jobs.
+Events request can be <span style="color: #d65d0e">webhooks</span> from repositories such as GitHub and Docker Hub, and scheduled jobs.

 The functions then process these requests, and they are further directed (if necessary) toward the backend services.

 The output or response is then sent back to the client through the FaaS component and the API Gateway.
 ###### <span style="color: #d79921">The Serverless Framework</span>

+The <span style="color: #d65d0e">Serverless Framework</span> is a <strong style="color: #b16286">free and open-source web framework</strong> written using Node.js.
+Serverless Framework is a command line interface.

+A <span style="color: #d65d0e">function</span> is merely code, deployed in the cloud, that is most often written to perform a single task.

+>[!info]
+>Each function is an independent unit of execution and deployment, like a micro service.

+A <span style="color: #d65d0e">task</span> can be saving a user to the database or performing a job at a specified time.

+<span style="color: #d65d0e">Resources</span> are infrastructure components which the functions use, such as a database (provided cloud provider), or an S3 bucket to store files.

+A <span style="color: #d65d0e">service</span> is the Framework's unit of organization, which is configured via a `serverless.yml` file.

+<strong style="color: #b16286">Workflow</strong>
+- Setup AWS credentials
+- Install CLI: <code style="color: #689d6a">$ npm install -g serverless</code>
+- Create the AWS HTTP API: <code style="color: #689d6a">$ serverless</code>
+- Change the function code
+- Deploy: <code style="color: #689d6a">$ serverless deploy</code>
 ###### <span style="color: #d79921">Serverless Reference Architecture</span>

+The Web Application <strong style="color: #b16286">reference architecture is a general-purpose, event-driven back-end</strong> that uses: AWS Lambda, Amazon API Gateway, Amazon DynamoDB, Amazon Cognito and Amazon Amplify Console.

+AWS Lambda, Amazon API Gateway are used for its business logic.

+Amazon DynamoDB is used as its database and Amazon Cognito for user management.

+All static content in the application is hosted using AWS Amplify Console.

+The Web Application comprises 3 components, front-end, back-end, and user registration, and authentication.

+<strong style="color: #d65d0e">Front End</strong>
+- Comprise static content generated by Create React App using: HTML, CSS, JavaScript and Images.
+All these objects are hosted on AWS Amplify Console
+- Downloads resources that run on the client
+- Communicates with backend using REST API calls

+<strong style="color: #d65d0e">Back End</strong>
+- Host logic in lambda functions
+- Enables access via API Gateway to frontend
+- Stores data in DynamoDB

+<strong style="color: #d65d0e">User Registration and Authentication</strong>
+- Registers individual users
+- Uses Cognito User Pools

+<strong style="color: white">Use cases for Serverless application:</strong>
+- <span style="color: #98971a">Event streaming</span> <span style="color: #3588E9">--></span> can be written and deployed without setting up-front infrastructure.
+And can be triggered from publisher, subscriber topics or from event logs, giving elastic, scalable event pipelines without the maintenance of complicated clusters.
+- <span style="color: #98971a">Post-processing</span> <span style="color: #3588E9">--></span> Image and Video Manipulation and Image Recognition/AI.
+- <span style="color: #98971a">Multi-language</span> <span style="color: #3588E9">--></span> prevent teams from language lock-in.
 ###### <span style="color: #d79921">Build a serverless app with AWS Lambda</span>

 1. Create a CodeCommit repository